 - If you want to change the size of one cell, drag the lower boundary of the row until you get the desired height.

-- For changing multiple cells, first, select the rows for which you want to make changes and then drag the boundary of row heading.
+- First, for changing multiple cells, select the rows for which you want to make changes and then drag the boundary of the row heading.

 - This option provides the user to change or set the row height to a specific point.

-- Choose the format option from Home tab ribbon, click on Row Height.
-In the row height box, type the specified value of the row and click OK.
+- Choose the format option from the Home tab ribbon, click on Row Height.
+In the Row height box, type the specified value of the row and click OK.

 - Double click on the lower boundary of the row heading to adjust the row height of the entered text.

-- Select the row A3, go to Format option and click on Auto-fit row height option.
+- Select row A3, go to the Format option and click on the Auto-fit row height option.
 The row height of the text will get adjusted automatically.

-Note: To Auto fit all rows of the excel sheet, press select button (Ctrl + A) and then do double click on the lower boundary of any two-row headings or click on AutoFit Row Height option from the format menu available in the home tab ribbon.
+Note: To Autofit all rows of the excel sheet, press the select button (Ctrl + A) and then do double-click on the lower boundary of any two-row headings or click on AutoFit Row Height option from the format menu available in the Home tab ribbon.

-- Sometimes when there is a need to take print out of our excel working, we need to set the excel row height based on inches and this can be done using the Page layout option.
+- Sometimes when there is a need to take a print out of our excel working, we need to set the excel row height based on inches, and this can be done using the Page layout option.